mhscience/landslides_detection/README.md

 -Run the Requirements file to create a env for this project

-If it does not work, then follow the steps:
+If it does not work, then following steps to install GEOBIA:

-# GEOBIA:
+## GEOBIA:

 A modular system for performing Geographic Object-Based Image Analysis using open source software (Clewley et al., 2014)

 The system uses the following libraries: GDAL,RSGISLib,TuiView,RIOS